 If you enjoy the beautiful scenery along with a great hike, this is a place you have to visit.
-Keep in mind that weather is a little erratic when you are in this altitude, so just pack accordingly!!
+Keep in mind that the weather is a little erratic when you are at this altitude, so just pack accordingly!!

 Check out Sean’s blog at LivingOutLau

 The hike will take most of the day and is moderate until the final hour, which is a steep and narrow climb up rocks.
-Once you reach the top you’ll be rewarded with the amazing view and the greenish blue glacial lake.
+Once you reach the top you’ll be rewarded with an amazing view and the greenish-blue glacial lake.
 There are often condors up top as well, circling the peaks.
 It’s a must-do in Patagonia!

 The small town of El Chalten is a three-hour drive north of El Calafate in Patagonia, Argentina.
 The friendly town is nestled in a valley within the majestic Los Glaciares National Park by the Las Vueltas River.
 It is surrounded by towering rocky peaks including the iconic Cerro Torre and the Fitzroy Massif.

 There are numerous walks to suit all ages and abilities which are easily accessible on foot from the town centre.
 Each walk provides diverse flora and fauna and breathtaking views plus the paths are well maintained with good signage.
 Don’t miss the opportunity to hike to beautiful Laguna Capri or the stunning Laguna Torre.
 We hiked every day during our stay in El Chalten and I would recommend it for anyone’s South America bucket list.

 Check out Sinead’s blog at Map Made Memories